 Note: Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
-The reference in section 12F of the Act includes these Regulations.
+The reference in section 12F of the

 (2) The person must consult the worker in relation to the selection of the registered medical practitioner.